RedTurtle/rt.lastmodifier/README.rst

 - ``rt.lastmodifier: documentByLine view modification date``
 - ``rt.lastmodifier: documentByLine view publication date``
 - ``rt.lastmodifier: documentByLine view change note``
+- ``rt.lastmodifier: show long time format``

 To show last modifier info, *Creator* and *Modifier* must be not equals (just for not show a duplicate link).

 By default Anonymous users can't see anything (this will reproduce the Plone default behavior, where Anonymous can't see the byline section by default).

+The "show long time format" permission can enable disable the visibility of timing when dates are displayed.

 Disabling byline on content types
 ---------------------------------